-Oh, sorry – for you non-defence geeks out there amid my hypothetical readership, the F-35 is the Lockheed Martin Joint Strike Fighter, dubbed “Lightning II”, a single seat, single engine combat aircraft designed to fulfill almost all of the tactical needs of the Air Force, Navy and Marine Corps into the foreseeable future.
+Oh, sorry – for you non-defence geeks out there amid my hypothetical readership, the F-35 is the Lockheed Martin Joint Strike Fighter, dubbed “Lightning II”, a single-seat, single-engine combat aircraft designed to fulfill almost all of the tactical needs of the Air Force, Navy and Marine Corps into the foreseeable future.
 It may be the last combat aircraft ever designed to be flown exclusively by a human pilot.
 It’s also pretty much the most ambitious, and thus the most expensive, weapons system program in history, and it’s been plagued by cost overruns, technical challenges, and delays the like of which were completely predictable (and were predicted, by myself and many others).
 In the result it’s all but devouring the US defence budget.
 The F-35 program is so important, both to the US military and to many allies throughout Europe, Asia and elsewhere, including maybe Canada one day, that it’s been pinned with the “too big to fail” label, which is fair, since no amount of developmental difficulties has been, or can be, allowed to scuttle the program.
 The sunk costs are too great, and there’s really no plausible alternative, though argument among the fan boys and pundits rages on this score.

 It’s an advanced and potent-looking beast, for what that’s worth:

 A key attribute of the design, considered de rigueur for all combat aircraft going forward, is an extreme degree of stealth, that is, resistance to radar detection.
 Just how stealthy they’ve managed to make the new fighter is of course classified, but public sources put it at about the same level of detectability as a large bumble bee, which, believe it or not, does not render it undetectable to the powerful radars it’s apt to encounter if it ever comes to conflict with a “peer state” like Russia or China.
 It does, however, drastically curtail the range at which it can be seen by those enemy radars, allowing it to locate and pick its way around defences undetected, and to be the first to get in a shot against more conventional foes – it can see enemy aircraft and ground targets with its myriad sensors long before being seen.
 It is thus sometimes described, as was its F-117 predecessor of Desert Storm fame, as “invisible to radar”, an exaggeration of the sort that tends to catch on with the media.
-It’s a punchier turn of phrase than, say, “practically invisible to the current generation of sensors at the ranges at which prior fighters could reliably be detected by most radars, especially those operating in the X-band favoured by the majority of airborne systems”.
+It’s a punchier turn of phrase than, say, “practically undetectable to the current generation of sensors at the ranges at which prior fighters could reliably be tracked by most radars, especially those operating in the X-band favoured by the majority of airborne systems”.